montezumba/TiviAppDev/README.md

  1. A _Virtual Repo_ file (see below for more details).
 This file will usually have the _*.json_ extenssion (or _php/aspx_ for server-generated repos) and point to one or more _Web Provider files_
  2. A _Web Provider_ file (usually with _html/js/php/aspx_ extenssion) that holds the server logic and retrieves playlists/EPG.

- In the ["HelloWorldWeb"](HelloWorldWeb) prohect we have prepared three demo files to illustrate each type and how they are connected with one another:
+ In the ["HelloWorldWeb"](HelloWorldWeb) project we have prepared three demo files to illustrate each type and how they are connected with one another:
  1. [Virtual Repo File](HelloWorldWeb/hello_world.json) that can be accessed globally at: https://montezumba.github.io/TiviAppDev/HelloWorldWeb/hello_world.json
  2. [Web Provider File](HelloWorldWeb/hello_world.html) that can be accessed globally at: https://montezumba.github.io/TiviAppDev/HelloWorldWeb/hello_world.html
  3. [A demo playlist file](HelloWorldWeb/hello_world.m3u) that can be accessed globally at: https://montezumba.github.io/TiviAppDev/HelloWorldWeb/hello_world.m3u